synw/agent-smith/README.md

 ## What is an agent?

 An agent is an anthropomorphic representation of a bot.
-It has these basic habilities:
+It has these habilities:

+- **Think**: interact with some language model servers to perform inference queries
 - **Interact**: the agent can perform interactions with the user and get input and feedback
-- **Think**: interact with some language model servers to perform inference queries
 - **Work**: manage long running jobs with multiple tasks, use custom terminal commands
 - **Remember**: use it's transient or semantic memory to store data